x702-obfuscated/Classroom-Notes/4-Operating-Systems/1-Windows/command-line-interface.md

 ___

-`Shell`: program that interprets commands entered by the user at the command line.
+`Shell`: program that interprets commands entered by the user.
 > * It is responsible for executing the commands and displaying the results to the user.

 <br>